pfisterm/rock-paper-scissors-exercise/README.md

 # Environment Variables
 In the repository create a .env file.
 In the .env file create a variable titled PLAYER_NAME.
-The .env file should state:
+The .env file should state: <br>
-    PLAYER_NAME="Jon Snow"
+    PLAYER_NAME="Jon Snow" <br>
 The user can customize the player name on the right side of the equal sign.
+Make sure to save the .env file prior to running the app.

 # Run the App
 Once the setup is complete.
 Run the game.py file from the command line using the code <br>